rutwikdeshmukh/netflix-clone/readme.md

-# Base Infrastructure Setup on AWS and Kubernetes Deployment
+# DevOps from scratch: Creating the Base Infrastructure on AWS to Deploying Application to Kubernetes cluster.

 This guide will help you set up the base infrastructure on AWS using CloudFormation, deploy a Jenkins server, SonarQube, Argo CD, Prometheus, and Grafana.
 You will also learn how to deploy an application to a Kubernetes cluster.